netinetwalker/schubio/projects.md

 # Projects

-Currently I get paid for working on closed source software, so I cannot list all the stuff I am working on.
+Currently I get paid to work on closed source software, so I cannot list all the things I am working on.
 But still, here is a small amount of projects I am contributing to.
 For a full list of my open source projects, you should check out my [github account][github].
 If you are interested in what I am doing, [contact][contact] me and I will tell you a bit more about what I am working on.

 ## Notable projects

-Some of the projects you might already heard of or somewhat interesting stuff.
+Some of the projects you might already have heard of or somewhat interesting things.

 {% assign projects = site.projects | where: 'notable': true | sort: 'position', 'last' %}
 {% for project in projects %}